 - On-Campus Credit: For any degree, a student must earn a minimum of 15 credits on campus (not online) or successfully complete the Pathway Program.
 Students who transfer with 15 or more credits from another CES school will be considered to have met this graduation requirement.

 - Upper Division Credit: For a bachelor’s degree, a student must complete a minimum of 15 hours of BYU-Idaho upper-division credit (300 or 400-level courses).
-Associate degrees don’t require a minimum of upper-division credits.
+Associate degrees do not require a minimum of upper-division credits.

 - Minor: 20-25 hours, as defined by a department.
 At least six credits must be taken in-residence.
 Must be declared through the Academic Advising specific to that field of study.
 Education majors are required to have an education minor.